Institutional Signature FAQ

 • Missing or incorrect indirect cost-recovery (overhead).
 Indirect costs MUST be included at the maximum allowable rate provided within sponsor guidelines;

-• Missing pages or sections of applications.
+• Spelling or grammatical errors, incomplete sections; and missing pages or sections of applications.